 Department of Mathematics and Statistics

-The Department of Mathematics offers three majors and two minors in Mathematics and Statistics.
-Students must maintain an average GPA of at least 2.0 in all mathematics courses counted towards the B.S. degree or an average GPA of at least 2.5 in all other mathematics courses counted towards the B.A. degree in order to graduate with a mathematics major.
+The Department of Mathematics and Statistics offers three majors and two minors.
+Students must maintain an average GPA of at least 2.0 in all courses counted towards the B.S. degree or an average GPA of at least 2.5 in all courses counted towards the B.A. degree.

 Requirements for Mathematics Major